cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/show-balance.md

 Launch the CUI Wallet and check your balance of Layer2!

-Start the app with the node command and try typing `getbalance`.
+Start the app with the node command and try `getbalance`.

 ```
 $ node app.js